The application deadline is September 1st

 There are 2 pathways to qualify for this program; depending on your educational background:

 - Associate of Applied Science pathway is for those applicants whose background does not qualify them for the certificate track.
-This requires students to complete pre-requisite courses (see prerequisite and admission requirements for specific content).
+This requires students to complete pre-requisite courses .Click here for Associate Degree Pre-requisites

 For additional information, contact the program office at (575) 528-7015.